Alphabetical Plant Listing

 Regional Gardening, Best Shrubs, New England Gardening

 Hardy shrubs are important elements in New England gardens.
-They add depth and character to any garden and not only provide lovely blooms, but also attractive berries, showy fall color and food for the birds.
+They add depth and character to any garden and provide lovely blooms, attractive berries, showy fall colors, and food for the birds.

 Do not despair if your garden is affected by dry soil conditions.
 There are plenty of beautiful shrubs for difficult sites like yours.